Death on the Road

 - Study the numbers in the upper

-chart and determine which ones you should use to make
+chart and determine which numbers you should use to make

 - Try to complete the first column

 without any help.
-Then, use the Percentage Tutor to make
+Then, use the Percentage Calculator to make

-sure that you are calculating correctly.
-If you are
+sure you are calculating correctly.
+There are three

 different kinds of percentage